 do not need to submit a partnership proposal.
 Individuals involved in

-Designate at all times; are never alone with student/s.
+Designate at all times; and, are never alone with student/s.
 If, however, you are

-leading the initiative in more than one school, in the same school more than
+leading the initiative in more than one school, or in the same school more than

-once or annually, completing a proposal form is required.
+once, completing a proposal form with the Educational Partnership Office is required.

 please do!
 It is important that your agency and initiative/s are assessed